Ramadan in Bahrain 2026: Dates, Traditions, and Eid al-Fitr

 Ramadan in Bahrain is a blend of spiritual devotion and strong social connections, where families uphold their cherished traditions, reflecting the essence of this sacred month.

-One of the most significant traditions in Bahrain is iftar gatherings, where families come together to break their fast.
+One of the most significant traditions in Bahrain is the iftar gatherings, where families come together to break their fast.
 Popular traditional dishes include:

 Thareed (bread soaked in a rich meat and vegetable broth)